 Candidate and Dose Selection Studies

-Invicro can perform competitive tissue binding assays comparing labelled and non-radioactive drugs through high-resolution ex vivo imaging and in vitro validation to confirm radioligand binding and inform dose selection for subsequent studies.
+Invicro can perform competitive tissue binding assays comparing labelled and non-radioactive drugs using a combination of in vitro assays and high-resolution ex vivo imaging techniques to confirm radioligand binding and inform dose selection for subsequent studies.

 Determining Target Expression